Human Trafficking Task Force

 HISTORY AND MISSION

-The Human Trafficking Task Force was created in 2016 by volunteers to fight human trafficking, by helping to coordinate the efforts of law enforcement, service providers, and community groups and volunteers in Yellowstone County, Montana and in the surrounding areas in their work to investigate and prosecute traffickers, to assist victims of sex trafficking and labor trafficking, to increase community awareness and prevent future trafficking.
+The Human Trafficking Task Force was created in 2016 to fight human trafficking, by helping to coordinate the efforts of law enforcement, service providers, community groups, and volunteers in Yellowstone County, Montana and in the surrounding areas in their work to investigate and prosecute traffickers, to assist victims of sex trafficking and labor trafficking, to increase community awareness, and prevent future trafficking.
 It has been registered with the state as a nonprofit since 2020.

 The Task Force has grown to over 800 members, representing individuals and over 100 partner organizations and agencies.
-It is led by a steering committee, which includes law enforcement, service providers, and volunteers.
+It is led by co-founders Penny Ronning and Stephanie Baucus, and a steering committee, which includes law enforcement, service providers, and volunteers.
 The Task Force has been instrumental in increasing public understanding and awareness of sex trafficking and forced labor in rural areas, including IMBs.

-The mission of the Task Force is to eliminate human trafficking in Yellowstone County and surrounding areas, by:
+The mission of the Task Force is to eliminate human trafficking in Montana and our nation, by:

 • Increasing awareness and educating the community;